News

 create a protective film

-that traps it - so they primarily prevent water loss.
+that traps it – so primarily they prevent water loss.

 They are also called